CageCode/World-Food-Ecosystems/practical5/intro.md

 var trangeme = [200,300]; //temperature suitability range for crop in degrees C*10 var arangeme = [-100,2000]; //altitude suitability range for crop in m var srangeme = [0,20]; //slope suitability range for crop in degrees

+// for high suitability
+var prangehi = [1000,2000]; //Precipitation suitability range for crop in mm var trangehi = [200,300]; //temperature suitability range for crop in degrees C*10 var arangehi = [-100,1000]; //altitude suitability range for crop in m var srangehi = [0,5]; //slope suitability range for crop in degrees
 ```

 <br />